 Zinc: Studies show that over 40% of seniors are deficient in zinc, one of the most important minerals for the immune system.
 When histamine-producing mast cells are zinc deficient, zinc lozenges can help stop the release of histamine and provide quick relief, often lasting up to 12 hours.
 Oral lozenges containing zinc acetate or zinc gluconate are usually recommended to help combat the common cold, but with continued use, some find that allergy symptoms disappear completely.
 I recommend taking a multivitamin that supplies a minimum of 15 mg of zinc per day, but if you are a vegetarian or don't often eat animal products, I recommend 30 mg.

-Magnesium: According to Terry Phillips, Ph.D., “magnesium deficiency definitely accentuates the allergic situation.”
+Magnesium: According to Terry Phillips, Ph.D, magnesium deficiency definitely accentuates the allergic situation.
 A key nutrient that is required for over 360 biochemical reactions in the body, over 60% of the population is deficient, and many pharmaceutical drugs interfere with its absorption.
 Magnesium helps relax constricted airways while inhibiting the release of histamine from mast cells.
 Studies have found that higher levels of histamine are associated with magnesium deficiency.
 I recommend a multivitamin that contains a 300-500 mg of magnesium per day in divided doses.
-For the highest bioavailability, I recommend magnesium in glycinate or bis-glycinate form when taken as a separate supplement.
+For the highest bioavailability, I recommend Magnesium Synergy from AOR, as it also contains zinc and nutrient cofactors that improve magnesium absorption.

 The key to alleviating allergies is modulating the immune response to prevent the overreaction that results in allergy symptoms.
 The recommendations outlined here can help control the response without the side effects of prescription medicines, and can provide additional natural health benefits.